claytog/QtsWebService/README.md

 }'
 ```
 3) Within the Postman client, press Send.
-#### To provide more data, the following data can be replaced and reposted within the previous cURL statement.<br/>
+#### To provide more data, the following data can be placed into the Body of the previous cURL statement and re-sent.<br/>
 ```
 {
     "flightNumber":"EK555",